 There are three types of muscle tissue:

 - Skeletal muscle: This type of muscle creates movement in the body.
 There are more than 600 skeletal muscles, and they makes up about 40 percent of a person’s weight.
 When the nervous system signals the muscle to contract, groups of muscles work together to move the skeleton.
-These signals and movements are nearly involuntary, yet they do require conscious effort.
+These signals and movements are mostly involuntary, yet they do require conscious effort.
 However, humans do not need to concentrate on individual muscles when moving.

 Muscle movement happens when neurological signals produce electrical changes in muscle cells.
 During this process, calcium is released into the cells and brings about a short muscle twitch.
 Problems with the junction between the cells—called a synapse—can lead to neuromuscular diseases.

 Muscle pain is a common issue that can signal numerous problems, even if it’s something as simple as overuse.
 Some muscular disorders and disorders that affect muscles include:

 - Muscle pain

 - Sprains and strains

 - Multiple sclerosis